josephluck/helix/docs/Models/README.md

 Models are at the heart of Helix.
 Models are responsible for holding and manipulating the state of a Helix application in a safe and reliable way.

 In Helix, there is only one model; a single place to store and control the state of the application.
-The model is passed in to the [Helix configuration](../Configuration):
+The model is passed in to the [configuration](../Getting-Started.md):

 ```javascript
 import model from './model'